the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 Technical documents provide the source needed to study and replicate a hardware design.
 In contrast to project documentation and community building, technical documents for OSH are quite specific, but can be considered analogous to what source code is for software.
-Depending on the project technical documents may include technical drawings, images describing electronic schematics, computer-aided design ([CAD](https://en.wikipedia.org/wiki/Computer-aided_design)) files, or assembly instructions to replicate the design.
+Depending on the project, technical documents may include technical drawings, images describing electronic schematics, computer-aided design ([CAD](https://en.wikipedia.org/wiki/Computer-aided_design)) files, or assembly instructions to replicate the design.
 A thoroughly documented project will have all types of documents.
 It may also include code (firmware and software) necessary to run the hardware.
 The source files (e.g. CAD files) are best accompanied by textual and multi-medial documentation, such as guides for manufacturing, assembly, maintenance, and development.